Information About Legal Rights Pertaining to Biomet Hip Replacements

 The Biomet M2a Magnum hip replacements were approved under the Food and Drug Administration’s 510(k) program.
 This program allows manufacturers to bypass clinical trials if their device is substantially similar to a device already approved by the FDA.

 If you were implanted with a defective Biomet hip replacement system and experienced fretting or corrosion, metal poisoning, fractures or other complications that required hip revision surgery, you may be eligible to file a lawsuit.
-Contact the lawyers at Hissey Kientz, LLP to learn more about your legal rights by calling toll free at 1-866-275-4454, or by filling out a free case evaluation form on the right of this page.
+Contact the lawyers at Hissey Kientz, LLP to learn more about your legal rights by calling toll free at 1-866-275-4454, or by filling out a free case evaluation form.